kyuupichan/ieee754/docs/ieee754.rst

     :func:`printf` **g** format specifier to decide whether to display an exponent or not, in which case the minimum number of digits in the exponent is the absolute value.

-    Hexadecimal output always has an exponent so negative values are treated as :const:`1`.
+    Hexadecimal output always has an exponent so the absolute value is used with a minimum of :const:`1`.

   .. attribute:: force_exp_sign